Psionergy/Recipe_Project/README.md

 ></iframe>

 #### Distribution of Preparation Times
-Most recipes take less than 60 minutes to prepare, with a sharp decline in frequency as preparation time increases.
+The distribution of preparation times shows that most recipes take less than 60 minutes to prepare, highlighting a user preference for efficiency in cooking.
+Longer preparation times are less frequent, suggesting that users value convenience and practicality when choosing recipes.

 **Visualization:**
 <iframe